lumigo-io/lumigo-kubernetes-operator/CONTRIBUTING.md

 The first version of the [Helm chart](./deploy/helm/) has been generated with [helmify](https://github.com/arttor/helmify) by running `kustomize build config/default | helmify deploy/helm`.
 However, manual edits and corrections were necessary, and running `helmify` again would override them.
-THe Helm website has a [handy guide to the basics](https://helm.sh/docs/chart_template_guide/) of Helm Chart templating.
+The Helm website has a [handy guide to the basics](https://helm.sh/docs/chart_template_guide/) of Helm Chart templating.